VirginieT/VirginieT/README.md

 - 🖥️ I started learning to code in 2021.

--  I'm currently doing an internship for a web development company : WebInCompany.
+- :building_construction: I'm currently doing an internship for a web development company : WebInCompany.

 - :telescope: In my free time, I'm working as a web developer for Wecheers and contributing to backend (Symfony) for building mobile application (available on Google and Ios stores).